aalmada/aalmada.github.io/_posts/2024-05-03-Unleashing-parallelism.md

 The complexity can be reduced by using libraries like [System.Numerics.Tensors](https://www.nuget.org/packages/System.Numerics.Tensors) or [NetFabric.Numerics.Tensors](https://www.nuget.org/packages/NetFabric.Numerics.Tensors), which make use of value-type delegates so that code similar to that shown in this article can be reused.

-Despite the CPU's multiple cores, the performance gains from multi-threading appear limited.
+Despite the CPU large number of cores used, the performance gains from multi-threading appear limited and I do not yet understand why.

 Feedback and suggestions for improving the article's content are appreciated.